oeghaneyan/tfc-project-mgmt/README.md

 Create all projects with with TF and have a tf output for the project id, then share that output within the organization.

-## Example of leveraging Project ID Output
+## Example of Leveraging Project ID Output

 The below repo references the output from this workspace to create a new workspace.
 Most notably, it shows how to retrieve the id for a given project that was created from this repository.